All Episodes

 The person who answered the phone had no comment and then hung up.

-She was taken to a local hospital to be examined.
+After the party, she was taken to a local hospital to be examined.

-A defense attorney told the TV station that a test taken at the hospital showed she was not pregnant at the time of the party, and that she was given emergency contraception, commonly referred to as the morning after pill.
+A defense attorney told the TV station that a test taken at the hospital showed she was not pregnant at the time of the party and that she was given emergency contraception, commonly referred to as the morning after pill.

-I think it's like five, Was found on the accuser, none from their clients.
+I think it's like five was found on the accuser, none from their clients.

 In another motion, they ask that the judge presiding over the case throw out the photographic lineup in which she identified the defendant, saying the IDs were the result of a tainted procedure.